luccap11/OzonoApp/README.md

 1. use latest Android Components, like ViewModel and LiveData.
 1. keep Activity only responsible for UI related code
 1. ViewModel provides data required by the UI class
+1. Repository Layer provides data to ViewModel classes. (single source of truth)
+1. unit tests for testing the main logic.